amitkumarjain4u2u/ssh/README.md

 --and exits if no file detected

 # Pre-requisites
---       Need Open-SSH installed
+--       Need Open-SSH and sshpass installed

 --       Need to have "id_rsa.pub" already generated

-#Note
+#How to use?
+(1) Install - "sudo apt-get install openssh-server sshpass"

+(2) Login as required user

+(3) Generate the kesy
-Use "ssh-keygen -t rsa" to generate if not done yet
+Use "ssh-keygen -t rsa" to generate ssh-keys